maxxu123456/myvaultbackup/Summer 2024/Art History/June 16 2024 Museum Notes.md

 ![[IMG_8278.jpeg]]
 Johannes Vermeer, *Allegory of painting*, Dutch Baroque

 He was art collector and dealer and painter.
 We see an artist at work painting a painting of a female in front of the window.
 You see the artist from the back who has no identity.
-There is a muse.
+The woman is a muse.
 They were the bringers of divine wisdom.
 Light filtering through the window hints at divine light.
 The idea of the curtain revealing the scene is associated with Caravaggio.

 ![[IMG_8285.jpeg]]